 You know the saying, “Necessity is the mother of invention.”
-That’s how I came up with my signature Greek yogurt dessert for a lunch I was invited to at my cousins Uma and Nando’s.
+That’s how I came up with my signature Greek yogurt dessert for a lunch I was invited to at my cousins Uma and Nando’s a while back.
 It was a super hot day on that Sunday and the thought of making anything in that heat was just daunting.
 Even stepping out to the grocery store for ingredients felt oppressive.
-For this lunch I had to make a dessert that did not involve using the oven or the stove.
-For this lunch I had to work with what ingredients were at hand, and what I had was Greek yogurt, berries, chia seeds, and some dried fruits.
-With these ingredients in mind, I created this Greek yogurt dessert to take to our cousin’s place.
-To my surprise it turned out delicious.
-This dessert was such a big hit that I have been making it ever since for parties and lunch gatherings.
+For this lunch I was assigned to make dessert and I wanted to make something that did not involve using the oven or the stove.
+I had to work with what ingredients were at hand, and what I had was Greek yogurt, berries, chia seeds, and some dried fruits.
+With these ingredients in mind, I created this Greek yogurt parfait to take over to our cousin’s place.
+To my surprise it turned out delicious and the dessert was such a big hit that I have been making it ever since.
 Here is the recipe.

 - Fage non-fat Greek yogurt – 6 cups.

 - Berries of your choice. – 4 cups.
 I like to use blackberries, blueberries and raspberries.
 I find these to hold well in the dessert for a few hours.

 - Powdered sugar – 1/8 cup for every 1 cup of yogurt.
 You can adjust the sugar according to how sweet you want your yogurt.
 When I run out of powdered sugar I use honey instead.

 - 1 tbsp chia seeds for every 1 cup of yogurt.

 - Finely chopped candied ginger, dried apricots or any dried fruit of your choice.
 These ingredients are not needed.
 I have made this dessert without the dried fruit and it tasted just fine.
 Any quantity you like.